JimmieM/doro-fe/README.md

 ## What did I do and why?

-### Frontend.
+### FE

 UI-wise, I didn't have a clear vision.
-I just wanted a List/map view, with a clear indication of the users position.
+For starter I wanted a list with map view option, with a clear indication of the users position.
 I don't want changing position or anything to be a haggle so just think simple.
-Provided by a simple button in the left top corner and the content (map/view) in the center, to begin with.
+Provided by a simple button in the left top corner and the content (map/view) in the center.
-Clicking the button shall simply provide the user with a map to select another position, if wanted.
+Clicking the button should simply provide the user with a map to select another position, if wanted.
-The map view was the last thing I made, given it's not a requirement.
-Again, it should be ;)

 Most components are written to be reusable.
 Such as buttons, toggles, cards and modals.